mzsanford/mzsanford.com/blog/_posts/2011-12-15-dvds-to-apple-tv.markdown

  * **Step 1**: Drag the `.dvdmedia` file onto the RipIt window
  * **Step 2**: There is no step two.
 It already started doing the work. (it should look like the second image)
  * **Step 3**: Wait a long time for it to finish.

 ![Preferences, preferable]({{ site.url }}/assets/dvds-to-apple-tv/ripit-prefs.png)
 ![Compressing a single movie]({{ site.url }}/assets/dvds-to-apple-tv/ripit-5.png)

 #### Step 3: Annotating (optional)

 While this step is purely optional it's a small amount of time you can invest for a much more professional outcome.
 When DVDs are imported into iTunes they don't have any information like year, actors, description or cover art.
 When you browse from your Apple TV that can make it hard to tell everything apart.
-There is a program named [MetaX](http://www.kerstetter.net/index.php/projects/software/metax) that I've been using to add information to my compressed movies.
-MetaX has its own documentation but it's very handy to have an editor for all of the movie information.
+There was a program named **MetaX** that I had been using to add information to my compressed movies but development has been discontinued since I first wrote this post.
+The best successor is [MetaZ](http://griff.github.io/metaz/) though I don't have any direct experience with that.

 #### Step 4: Streaming the Movies